DrPostgres/pg_hibernator/README.md

     The goal of Postgres Hibernator is to be invisible to the user/DBA.
-    Whereas with `pg_prewarm` the user needs to know a lot of stuff about what they really want to do, most likely inspected via `pg_buffercahce`.
+    Whereas with `pg_prewarm` the user needs to know a lot of stuff about what they really want to do, most likely information gathered via `pg_buffercahce`.

 - Does `pg_hibernate` use either `pg_buffercache` or `pg_prewarm`?